top of page

 pexels-đàng-thiện-thanh-tài-6347393.jpg

 This work is not designed to replace radical societal change making, in a sense that you will feel better and care less about creating change.
-Working with resonance on world news in this way can rather support existing action in a stabilizing way, or even encourage new action th
+Working with compassion on world news in this way can rather support existing action in a stabilizing way, or encourage new action.

 I also want to acknowledge that some people will not needs this work as they deal with tough news simply by going fully into value-based action.